oyindonesia/oybayar-docs/source/includes/_accepting-payments.md

 ### Credit & Debit Card Details

 For payments via credit and/or debit cards, ensure that your end-users:

 1. Have sufficient balance or credit limit for the transaction

 2. Have enabled 3D Secure (3DS) as a way to authenticate the transaction

-We currently only support Visa, Mastercard, and JCB transactions
+We currently only support Visa, Mastercard, and JCB transactions.
+Your end-users may use credit and/or debit cards issued locally or internationally.
+If you plan to conduct overseas transactions, it is important to note that OY! can only create the transactions in IDR.
+This means that your end-users can still use their overseas cards for payment, however the card will still be charged in IDR and settlement will also be done in IDR.
+The cardholder's billing statement, however, will show the transaction amount in their local currency with exchange rate & extra fees (if any) as applied by their issuing bank.

 ## API E-Wallet Aggregator